Skip to Content

 Let Our Austin DWI Lawyer Protect Your Rights & Future

-DWI attorneys are knowledgeable about all aspects of DWI law – including the legal limits for blood alcohol content, laws governing license suspension and revocation, what constitutes reasonable suspicion or probable cause for a DWI arrest.
+DWI attorneys are knowledgeable about all aspects of DWI law – including the legal limits for blood alcohol content, laws governing license suspension and revocation, and what constitutes reasonable suspicion or probable cause for a DWI arrest.
 This means they can identify any potential mistakes by police officers that could lead to the dismissal of your charges.

 In addition to their expertise in the law, DWI lawyers are also experienced negotiators who know how to work with prosecutors or insurance companies to get you the best possible outcome in your case.
-They may be able to negotiate reduced fines, alternative sentencing options, or even avoid jail time altogether depending on the circumstances of your case.
+They may be able to negotiate reduced fines, alternative sentencing options, or even avoid jail time altogether, depending on the circumstances of your case.

 Being brought in on DWI charges means that you will need to speak to an attorney as soon as possible.
 Our firm focuses on DWI law and delivering you the legal you will need in court.
 Work with us to bring your case together and build up your legal defense.